jaz770/cryptonite_tp-2_jasmine/Cryptography.md

 u and v =  43, 8
 Shared key =  47
 ```
-Using this shared key, I wrote a decrpyt() code and got the semi cipher.
+Using this shared key, I wrote a decrypt() code and got the semi cipher.
 ```
 def decrypt(code, key):
     semi_cipher = ""